foureverlove/Live_trading_system/README.md

 - **Exclude:** **ST stocks**, **illiquid stocks**, and stocks hitting **limit up/down**
 - **Execute trades** using the **30-minute VWAP** from market open

 **Note**: This repository contains proprietary trading strategies and is for demonstration purposes only.
+Sorry for keeping it secret.
 **Contact**: For collaboration or detailed inquiries, please reach out to **qtx2711135576@gmail.com**

 ## Overview